open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 ## Logging inside a TQL function

-To emit logs inside a TQL function, declare an argument with a type of `Logger` anywhere in the parameter list within the function signature.
+To emit logs inside a TQL function, declare an argument with a type of `Logger` as a parameter to the function.
 The TQL will then inject a logger instance provided by the component that can be used to emit logs.

 ## Examples